rahulk11501/workspace_booking/README.md

 ## Next Steps

 * Implement REST API endpoints (Booking, Cancel, Available Rooms)
-* Add Docker + docker-compose for local dev
+* Add Docker + docker-compose for local development
 * Add API documentation (Swagger/OpenAPI)
 * Implement concurrency-safe room booking logic

+---

+## Contributing

+Contributions are welcome!
+Please fork the repository and submit pull requests.

+---

+## License

+This project does not currently have a license specified.

+---

+## About

+No description, website, or topics provided.